FirelyTeam/firely-docs/vonk/reference/plugins/available_plugins.rst

 :Configuration: ``Vonk.Core.Licensing.LicenseConfiguration``
 :License token: http://fire.ly/vonk/plugins/infra
 :Order: 120
 :Description: Registers the LicenseService that checks for a valid license.
-Without this plugin Vonk does not work.
+Without this plugin Firely Server does not work.

 .. _vonk_plugins_serialization: